gittyvas/google-ad-clicker-premium/README.md

     * If *multiprocess_style* is 1, queries read from the file are shuffled.

 * **loop_wait_time**: Wait time between runs in seconds.
 Default is 60.
 Used with `run_in_loop.py`.

+* **wait_factor**: Wait factor to modify all sleeps except loop wait.
+The default value is 1.0.
+    * For example, if you want to decrease waits by half, you can set this to 0.5, or if you want to increase them by 30%, you can use this as 1.3.
+    * Note that especially with decreasing, it can make the tool faster but can not guarantee proper functioning.

 * **running_interval_start**: Running interval start in "HH:MM" format.
 Used with `run_in_loop.py`.
     * If the current time is outside of the interval, it waits the start time to run again.